-Therefore, the study was undertaken to find out the possible reasons and ways to reduce these yield gaps.
 Integrated Crop Management (ICM) practices have been used as a useful extension tool to demonstrate HYV along with production, protection and management practices in the farmer's field under different agro-climatic regions and farming situations.
 The improved cultivation practices followed in the national demonstrations have already shown high yield potentials.
 But knowledge behaviour of general farmers towards these practices is not known and hardly any systematic research has done to explore these areas.
-Therefore, it is very essential to conduct investigation on ICM demonstrations on chickpea to assess their effectiveness and efficiency towards enhancement in yield and economics.
-Hence a research study was planned and conducted with the aim to analyze and assess the impact of ICM practices chickpea on yield, economics conditions and technology and extension gap in Jewargi and Chattapur taluk of Kalaburagi district.
+Therefore, it is very essential to conduct investigation on ICM demonstrations on pigeon pea to assess their and efficiency effectiveness towards enhancement in yield and economics.
+Hence a research study was planned and conducted with the aim to analyze and assess the impact of ICM practices pigeon pea on yield, economic conditions, technology and extension gap in Chittapur taluk of Kalaburagi district.

 The extent of adoption of improved agricultural technologies is a crucial aspect under innovation diffusion process and the most important for enhancing agricultural production at a faster rate.
 Large number of technologies evolved in the field of agriculture is not being accepted and adopted to its fullest extent by the farmers.
-The gap between recommendations made by the scientists and by farmers frequently actual use is encountered.
+The gap between recommendations made by the scientists and actual use by farmers is frequently encountered.
+Looking into the situation ICAR-KVK, Raddewadagi has conducted ICM through large scale demonstrations.